rstudio/packrat/limitations.md

 Packrat currently only works with three types of packages:

 1. Packages installed from a CRAN repository (or a CRAN-like repository such as BioConductor)
 2. Packages installed by `devtools::install_github`, version 1.4 or later.
-3. Local source packages (via the `source.packages` parameter)
+3. Local source packages (as discovered within a 'local repository'; see the `local.repos` option within `?"packrat-options"`)

 If you depend on a package that doesn't fall into any of these types, you'll need to coerce it into one of these types.
-The easiest way to do this is to put the package's source into a `.tar.gz` file, and use the `source.packages` parameter.
-Note that if you use this mechanism, you will need to update the version of the package every time you make a change to the source code; Packrat relies on version numbers for local source packages to know when they've been updated.
+We recommend building a local repository, acting as a place where source R packages will live (and can be used) by your packrat projects.
+For example, you might keep all of your R source packages in a directory called:

+    ~/R/packages

+and then, to use this directory as a local repository in your packrat projects, you would use:

+    ## Specify a local repository on startup packrat::init(options =
+    list(local.repos = "~/R/packages"))

+or

+    ## Set the local repositories for an existing packrat project
+    packrat::set_opts(local.repos = "~/R/packages")

+After doing this, packages from these repositories can be installed with `packrat::install_local()`.
+For example:

+    ## install a package `lassoTools` that lives within a local repository
+    packrat::install_local("lassoTools")

+and Packrat will automatically disocver the package `lassoTools` within the local repository.

 ### Building packages